stellaexp/full-stack-frameworks-project/README.md

 * Connection is secure symbol showing in url
 * Stripe payment should validate any card on typing in details
 * Stripe payment should submit
-* Verified this in Stripe Webhooks - should say 'succeeded'
 * Page should return to checkout success

+11. Payment Verification through Stripe
+For the testing process I used test card details, provided by stripe.
+These were:
+Card: 4242424242424242
+Date: 04/24
+CVC: 242
+ZIP: 42424
+* Verified this in Stripe Webhooks - should return 'succeeded'

 10. Checkout success
 * Thank you message with users email displayed